6th Infantry Division (United States): Post World War

-Cold War era
+Cold War

-The 6th Division was reactivated 4 October 1950 at Fort Ord, California.
-There the division remained throughout the Korean War, training troops and providing personnel for combat, but was never deployed overseas as an entity itself and was again inactivated on 3 April 1956.
+The 6th Division was reactivated on 4 October 1950 at Fort Ord, California.
+There, the division remained throughout the Korean War, training troops and providing personnel for combat, but was never itself deployed overseas and was again inactivated on 3 April 1956.

-In the American build-up during the Vietnam War the Division was reactivated in 1967 at Fort Campbell, Kentucky, and later a forward brigade was located in Hawaii.
-During June 1968 the US Joint Chiefs of Staff also declared the Division unsuitable for combatant deployment because it failed its readiness report and shortly thereafter the Division was inactivated on 25 July 1968.
+Because of the American military buildup during the Vietnam War, the 6th Infantry Division was reactivated in 1967 at Fort Campbell, Kentucky, and later, a forward brigade was deployed to Hawaii.
+The demands of the war reduced most units stationed in the United States to holding pools for men returning from tours of duty in Vietnam, training units for men soon to be deployed, and forces to be potentially used in control of domestic civil unrest, rather than combat.
+In June 1968, the Joint Chiefs of Staff declared the division, along with every other stateside division and brigade except for the 82nd Airborne Division, deficient in all categories including personnel, training, and logistics.
+The 6th Infantry Division was inactivated again on 25 July 1968.

 The last incarnation of the Division came on 16 April 1986 under the command of Major General Johnnie H. Corns at Fort Richardson, Alaska when the assets of the 172nd Infantry Brigade were used to reactivate the 6th Infantry Division (Light).
 Over the next seven years the 6th was the U.S. Army's primary Arctic warfare division.

-Organization 1989
+Structure 1989

 The planned activation of two additional light infantry battalions for the division, one at Fort Richardson in October 1988, and one at Fort Wainwright in May 1989, was cancelled with the Fiscal Year 1988 budget.
 To round-out the division the 6th Battalion, 297th Infantry, of the Alaska Army National Guard was activated on 1 September 1989.

 At the end of the Cold War parts of the division were organized as follows: